T809DATA/T809DATA_2024/02_classification/README.md

 **Answer this question in a raw text file and submit it as 8_1.txt**

 Create a new dataset with 50 datapoints and $N(-4, \sqrt{2})$ and $N(4, \sqrt{2})$.

-Compare the accuracy of both datasets, are the results different?
+(Question A) Compare the accuracy of both datasets, if the results are different, what explains the difference?

 Play around with the number of datapoints, the mean and standard deviation of the normal distributions.

-What happens when you change the:
+(Question B) What happens when you change the:
 1. number of datapoints
 2. mean of the normal distributions
 3. standard deviation of the normal distributions